bafu-DF/ERKAS-processing/README.md

 ## Changelog vor values in column _IDLaenge_
 The following changes were performed on XLSX files in the column _IDLaenge_ in Microsoft Excel:
 - OW: multiplied column by value 1000 to get km

+## Changelog for values in coordinates:
+- GE: swapped easting and northing coordinates
+- FR: swapped easting and northing coordinates
+- SZ: swapped easting and northing coordinates
+- VD: swapped easting and northing coordinates

 ## Structural changelog
 The following structural changes were made directly in the XLSX files: